Will Montana Become America's Third State To Ditch Daylight Savings Time?

 To ignore the 4 days, is evil.

-Everyone keeps geting it backwards (Score:1)
+Everyone keeps geting it backwards (Score:5, Insightful)

 Daylight Savings Time is good.
 We need to stop turning it off in the winter.

+I don't think the timing itself is what everyone complains about.
+I think it's the constant switching of the timing that pisses people off.
+Most of the complainers (including me) want to just pick a time and stick with it.

-We know that Daylight Savings wastes energy (Score:2)
+We know that Daylight Savings wastes energy (Score:3)

 As a Montanan and long-time Slashdotter...
 (Score:2)